1. What did you study at Amersham & Wycombe College – did you enjoy it?

 When I finished my degree, in 1986, I wanted to stay in Brighton, but I clearly had to make a living.
 Finding that I had an intuitive ability with Graphic Design (I’d been busy for three years mucking about with the Fine Art Department’s black and white photocopier), I used my cocky youthful confidence (and complete ignorance), to launch a freelance Design career.
 I did no research.
 I literally started, serendipitously, when I met someone from a Publishing House and convinced them I’d design better book-jackets than the ones they published.
 Incredibly, they commissioned one book, which became a series, and by luck, I’d found a way of making a living creatively.

 I broadened my skills further by doing a two year Post-Graduate Diploma in Narrative Art/Editorial Design at the University of Brighton in 1993.
 This coincided with the the development of software for some new-fangled idea called ‘Desktop Publishing’ and equally, this new, mysterious thing called HTML and the World Wide Web.
-The thrill of creative possibility with new technology encouraged me to do an MA in Sequential Art in 1995, after which my professional career as a designer and, by then, creative director, began to take off.
+The thrill of creative possibility with new technology encouraged me to do an MA in Sequential Art in 1993, after which my professional career as a designer and, by then, creative director, began to take off.
 I’d had a family by then too, and learned that design work suited me, both financially and creatively.
 I ceased to paint for a period, but developed other ways of expanding my practice, especially in digital print work.

 As well as freelancing I worked as a Visiting Lecturer, where being the unusual hybrid of Fine Artist/Graphic Designer/Visual Communicator I had opportunities to work in a variety of art college departments.
 The opportunity to be in an über-creative environment once a week kept my practice contemporary, kept my ideas developing…

 In recent years, I have returned more seriously to my Fine Art practice.
-I have had paintings selected for Open Submission exhibitions, a solo at The Former London Stock Exchange, group shows and been short-listed by both John Moores and The Jerwood Foundation.
+I have had paintings selected for Open Submission exhibitions, a solo at The Former London Stock Exchange, group shows and been long-listed by both John Moores and The Jerwood Foundation.
 I am now working on an ambitious project which includes a written text, a series of paintings and a sound installation.
 I still freelance, (otherwise I’d be skint), but these days cherry-pick the work I do… As a Creative Director I get to oversee a variety of projects, including documentary film-making, book publishing and multi-media projects.
 The variety of work I do feeds into, and stimulates my personal practice.

 3. What advice would you give to someone who was interested in a similar career or was currently studying in your field?